yesw2000/Editor/Tutorial-2019Aug/BNL/README.md

 ../bin/Exam_JetsPlot $inputFile > myjob.log 2>&1
 ```

-It will write out an output file myOutputFile.root
+It will write out an output file *myOutputFile.root*
-You can take a look of the log file myjob.log, containing info of
+You can take a look of the log file *myjob.log*, containing info of
 input file and event processing progress.

 Let us look into the output root file **myOutputFile.root**